P-py/P-py/README.md

 <h1 align="center"> Hi ! :wave: </h1>

 <p align="left">
-Hi, I'm Pedro, known here on GitHub as "p-py".
+Hi, I'm Pedro.
 I speak English, Portuguese (BR) and a little Spanish and German.
 At the moment I am a Computer Engineering student at the "Faculdade de Engenharia de Sorocaba / Faculty of Engineering of Sorocaba" (FACENS).
 I am studying and interested in the areas of backend software development, hardware hacking and aerospace engineering
 </p>
 <p align="left">
 I'm looking to collaborate on all kinds of projects.